 The pattern

 The pattern is available for free on the Artesane website in sizes 29 to 42.
-It is therefore possible to make it for children or women.
-It can be enlarged for men but you will need to widen the sole.
+So it can be made for children or women.
+It can be enlarged for men, but you will need to widen the sole.

 To download the pattern, you must create an Artesane account, add the pattern to your cart, and then confirm your order.

-The pattern is very simple as it consists of two pieces (the sole and the top of the slipper).
-The seam allowances are included and are 0.8cm.
+The pattern is very simple since it consists of two pieces (the sole and the top of the slipper).
+Seam allowances are included and are 0.8cm.

 In the seamstress's basket